alisonsadel/GolanTeam-Compass-RealEstate/README.md

 ![Image](subway_dataframe.png)

-### Part 4 - Transform - Determining Closest Subway Using sklearn
+### Part 4 - Transform - Determining Closest Subway Using Sklearn & Dataframe Merge
 #### Merging the Dataframes

 * The original subway dataset provided binary encoding for ada-accessibility from the original data.
 To create a more interesting feature, we added a walk-score for each housing record using ``sklearn.neighbors`` library which implements the k-nearest neighbors vote and finds the shortest distance which required us to compare the latitude/longitude pairs for all 300+ housing records against 494 Subway stations to find the closest station and distance in miles.